 Also known as organic-dynamic viticulture production form for the production of grapes and Wine (Principles and general information are under Organic viticulture whose study is also recommended as an introduction to the complex topic).
 She goes to the Austrian anthroposophist Rudolf Steiner (1861-1925) back.
 He studied mathematics, natural sciences, philosophy, literature and history in Wien .
-In the 1920s, Steiner introduced rules for "biodynamic agriculture" for the flourishing of agriculture and propagated these through numerous lectures.
+In the 1920s, Steiner set up rules for "biodynamic agriculture" for the flourishing of agriculture and propagated these through numerous lectures.
 The core message of his philosophy is that the disease of a plant is the sign of a naturally disturbed balance and on the use of chemical aids in the fertilization is due.
 Initially, biodynamics developed in agriculture and horticulture, viniculture came later.

 In addition to the methods of organic viticulture is to strengthen the natural forces of the grapevine and to activate the life processes in the soil the use of special means prescribed.
 A central role as fertilizer is played by the horn of cattle, which is used in conjunction with other substances such as cow manure or fumed silica in lowest, homeopathic doses (only a few grams / hectare).
 It will Plant strengtheners used with resistance-promoting action against harmful organisms.
 For example, infusions of herbs or dried herbs are very beneficial to the vine.
-Nettle provide balance and harmony in the vineyard.
+Nettles provide balance and harmony in the vineyard.
 There are always cosmic forces like that moon phases and also to consider other star constellations.
-Specifically, however, those of the moon significantly influence the development of terrestrial plants, according to the theory of biodynamics.
+Specially, however, those of the moon significantly influence the development of terrestrial plants according to the theory of biodynamics.

-As a further development of Biodynamic viticulture is sometimes the similarly oriented, practiced on the basis of individual methods such as for the purpose of increasing quality music PA in the vineyard and cellar, however, also not uncontroversial Bioenergetic viticulture designated.
+As a further development of Biodynamic viticulture is sometimes the similarly oriented, practiced on the basis of individual methods such as for the purpose of increasing quality music PA in the vineyard and cellar but also not uncontroversial Bioenergetic viticulture designated.
 However, both forms of production are often summarized and considered as a single entity in many sources.
 The third (second) scientifically undisputed form of production is the Organic (Ecological) Viticulture,